 How to Make Kentucky Butter Crunch Cake

-As far as baking temperature and time, that is something you will want to keep a close eye on.
+- Baking time and temperature matter!
+Keep a close eye on your cake.
 If you happen to have any hot spots in your oven you may want to turn the cake halfway through baking.
 The crust should be golden, not burnt.
 This means that 325°F is the highest you should go, but the length of baking might be longer.
-It took me listening to my grandma talk about a “true” pound cake for me to understand that a dark golden crust was the GOAL.
-I had always believed that the outside should not be dark at all, but this is not the case!
-There is an amazing flavor is those beautiful crust edges and something that a real pound cake definitely needs.

 I recommend starting the glaze after the cake has baked and been removed from the oven.
-To make this perfect glaze you will need:
+It is such simple ingredients, but packs a big punch!